HQ

 One unified family schedule, from the calendars you already keep.

 A multi-user family calendar app fixes this by making one unified schedule the single source of truth.
-HomeHQ does it without asking anyone to abandon their existing calendar: it connects to Google Calendar two-way, so each person keeps their own calendar and the family still sees one combined, color-coded view — on the kitchen iPad and every phone.
-Change an event anywhere, and it updates everywhere in seconds.
+HomeHQ does it without asking anyone to abandon their existing calendar: it connects to Google Calendar two-way, so each person keeps their own calendar and the family still sees one combined, color-coded view — on the kitchen iPad and every iPhone.
+Change an event on any of them, and it updates everywhere in seconds.

 • Color-coded per person, automatically.